Home Improvement

 Turn the water back on.
 If it still leaks, then it is best to contact a professional.

 It should be straight and allow for a smooth up and down, opening and closing operation of the flapper.
 If not, adjust it until the flapper falls straight down into the opening.
-Also, make sure the float is not touching the side of the tank wall.
+Also, make sure the float does not touch the side of the tank wall.
 Try to bend the arm to the correct position or replace it with a new one if necessary.

 Check for a hole in the float that might cause it to fill with water.
 If it looks good, the next thing you need to do is adjust the float.
 A general rule of thumb is that the water level in the cistern should be anywhere from 2.5 to 5 cm below the overflow pipe.
 There’s a little adjustment screw on the top.
 To lower the float turn the screw to the left.
 That will lower the float and, in essence, also reduce the water in the toilet cistern.